TRAVEL NOW! DREAM LATER!

-A section of the centre educations visitors about the natural history of the area, how faulting changed the landscape, creating Mazinaw Lake and Mazinaw Rock.
+A section of the centre educates visitors about the natural history of the area, how faulting changed the landscape, creating Mazinaw Lake and Mazinaw Rock.

 Greystones Gift & Book Shop

-From gifts, apparel and toys to camping essentials you may have forgotten like water or bug repellent, to fulfil campers and hikers needs.
-There is also a gallery within Greystones with beautiful artwork celebrating the beauty of Bon Echo that will definitely catch your eye.
+From gifts, apparel and toys to camping essentials you may have forgotten, like water or bug repellent, to fulfil campers’ and hikers’ needs.
+There is also a gallery within Greystones with beautiful artwork celebrating Bon Echo’s beauty that will definitely catch your eye.

-The store and gift shop is run by Friends of Bon Echo so all proceeds go right back into the park.
+The store and gift shop is run by Friends of Bon Echo and all proceeds go right back into the park.